Betterment Review: Pros, Cons, and How This Robo Advisor Stacks Up to The Competition

 This portfolio is built with up to 12 asset classes, depending on your goals and risk tolerance.
 It includes domestic and international stocks and government bonds and U.S. corporate bonds.

-One knock on Betterment by professionals is that its portfolio does not include REITs or commodities.
+One knock on Betterment by professionals is that its portfolio does not include Real Estate Investment Trusts (REITs) or commodities.
 Betterment states that, based on testing, these securities can add cost but don’t benefit returns.
 However, both of these asset classes can provide more stability to a portfolio than one just made up of stocks and bonds.

 Betterment has 3 additional portfolio strategies: